Technical

 Step 1 – Screen for Communication in the Application Itself

 Before the interview, scan the application for signs of clarity, professionalism, and role-specific communication strength.
-Resumes and cover letters often reveal more than expected, look for indicators in:

 Step 2 – Use Async Assessment Tools